Node.js Path Module

 Summary: in this tutorial, you will learn about the path module in Node.js

-Node.js provides you with the path module that allows you to interact with file paths easily.
+Node.js offers a path module that allows you to interact with file paths easily.

 The path module has many useful properties and methods to access and manipulate paths in the file system.

-The path is a core module in Node.
-Therefore, you can use it without installing:
+The path is a core module in Node.js, therefore, you can use it without installing:

 const path = require('path');Code language: JavaScript (javascript)